Reviews You Can Rely On

 Credit: Nick Coulter

 We've noticed that shoes built for smooth surfaces have smaller lugs, soft rubber, and razor sipes (or tiny slits).
 Shoes built for soft surfaces tend to have heavier, more protective rubber, stiff soles, and larger lugs.
-These softer rubbers do better at conforming to different surfaces sticking better but offer less protection.
+These softer rubbers do better at conforming to different surfaces and sticking, but offer less protection.
 Heavier rubbers, built for soft surfaces, don't conform as easily and don't stick well to slippery surfaces, but they offer more protection from sharp objects or surfaces underfoot.
 Given their stiffness, they are also more responsive on soft surfaces.

 water shoes - the loyak's sport impressive traction when fresh